1912 Minnesota gubernatorial election: Campaign

 As the campaign got underway, Ringdal positioned himself as a progressive Democrat.
 His platform supported popular reforms such as initiative and referendum, workmen's compensation, and a progressive tax structure.
 Though Andrist, Ringdal's only competitor, was understood to be a man of "high character," he remained an unknown entity whose platform was not well-known and who was without a particularly organized campaign.

-On Labor Day, Ringdal was joined by progressive Republican James Peterson to speak at the Labor Day festivities in Duluth.
+Ringdal was joined by progressive Republican James Peterson to speak at the Labor Day festivities in Duluth.
 He spoke at length in support of unions and of breaking up trusts.

 In the final weeks of the campaign, observers accused Ringdal of being the candidate of the "Democrat machine," just as they had accused Governor Eberhart of being a product of the Republican "machine."
-It was noted that Ringdal campaigned little compared to Andrist and was seemingly expecting the nomination without having to campaign.
+It was noted that Ringdal campaigned little compared to Andrist, and was seemingly expecting the nomination without having to campaign.

-In the final days of the campaign, it was remarked by many local newspapers that Ringdal was the heavy favorite.
+In the final days of the campaign, many local newspapers remarked that Ringdal was the heavy favorite.